Chichri/Spotify-Bot/README.md

 passed to this script which makes the according API requests via tekore.
 Emails are filtered from a whitelist, and can be identified as regular or super users with according command permissions.

-This script requires a registered spotify application and a gmail account with IMAP ennabled and an application password set.
+This script requires a registered spotify application and a gmail account with IMAP enabled and an application password set.
 More info on those things bellow.

 This script was written for a college dorm situation where people had already been directing the dorm speakers